MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhanced-security-off.png" alt-text="Dialog with enhanced security turned off.":::

 > [!NOTE]
-> “Enhance security for this site” only appears when enhanced security is enabled in the settings page.
+> "Enhance security for this site" only appears when enhanced security is enabled in the settings page.

 ## Send us feedback